Skip to Main Content

-Gonzalez launched GloryScent in summer 2017 with help from the Entrepreneurship For All
+Gonzalez launched GloryScent in summer 2017 with help from the

 12-week business accelerator program in Lowell.
 She was inspired by her decision to stop straightening her own hair and wearing extensions - because they didn't fit with her active lifestyle.

 "I identify as an Afro-Latina, and in my culture, you're expected to wear your hair straight," she says.
 "I went through an epiphany.
 I decided that I wanted to be myself and I didn't want to hide anything, but it was very difficult because I didn't know how to manage or care for my natural hair."

 Gonzalez sells her soaps and oils through her website and at craft fairs, and she will soon add a traditional Dominican hair oil to her product line.